weebney/tachyon/readme.md

 ![](https://raw.githubusercontent.com/weebney/tachyon/main/docs/res/tachyonDemo.gif)

+## Using Tachyon
+The recommended way to use Tachyon can be pulled in with `<script type="module"></script>` via unpkg and jsDelivr.
+Please [click here](https://fasterthanlight.net/) to find the most recent tags.

+Tachyon is also available via npm with `npm install tachyonjs`

+Tachyon can also be self hosted.
+If you do this, it's recommended that you use the minified version of Tachyon, found in each [release](https://github.com/weebney/tachyon/tree/main/releases) as tachyon-min.js

 ## Making Tachyon
 This repository includes a shell script to make the process of minifying and packaging releases much easier.